Skip to main content

 Override getIdType() to return CONCRETE and suddenly your equals() and hashCode() use the actual ID.
 And here's the beautiful part: if someone tries to use a concrete ID entity without setting an ID first, we throw an exception:

-private void throwIfNullConcreteId() {
+private static void throwIfNullConcreteId(AbstractEntity<?> self) {

 throw new ConcreteEntityIdMissingException(

-"CONCRETE entity %s has null id".formatted(getEffectiveClass(this).getName()));
+"CONCRETE entity %s has null id".formatted(getEffectiveClass(self).getName()));

 }